JuliaDataScience/JuliaDataScience/contents/data_vis_makie_latex.md

 Where `latexstring` from `LaTeXStrings.jl` has been used to parse the string.
 An alternative to this simple case is `L"%$i x"`, which is used in the next example.

-But, before that there is another problem, some lines have repeated colors and that's no good.
+But, before that, there is another problem, some lines have repeated colors and that's no good.
 Adding some markers and line styles usually helps.
 So, let's do that using [Cycles](https://docs.makie.org/stable/documentation/theming/#cycles) for these types.
 Setting `covary=true` allows to cycle all elements together: